-The Division of Structural Biology brings together a diverse range of expertise, including X-ray crystallography, cryo-electron microscopy (cryo-EM), negative stain EM, small angle X-ray scattering (SAXS), molecular dynamics, biophysics and biochemistry, to understand the interactions of the HIV-1 Env with the human immune system.
-Working in close collaboration with other DHVI groups, we use structural information to guide vaccine design against HIV-1 and other viruses.
+The Division of Structural Biology led by Dr. Priyamvada Acharya, brings together a diverse range of expertise, including X-ray crystallography, cryo-electron microscopy (cryo-EM), negative stain EM, small angle X-ray scattering (SAXS), molecular dynamics, biophysics and biochemistry, to understand the interactions of the HIV-1 Env with the human immune system.
+Working in close collaboration with other DHVI groups, this division uses structural information to guide vaccine design against HIV-1 and other viruses.